cpsievert/cpsievert.github.com/_posts/2013-05-15-yu-darvishs-deception-factor.md

 {% endhighlight %}

-Then we animate these `pitches` using `animateFX`.
+Lets animate these `pitches` using `animateFX`.
 Note that we take a different perspective from above by imagining the pitches coming closer as time progresses.